 - PFFS — A Medicare Advantage PFFS plan sounds a lot like Original Medicare and Medigap medical insurance, but it’s not.
 The plan determines how much it will pay doctors, other health care providers, and hospitals, and how much you must pay when you get care.
 You can go to any Medicare-approved doctor or hospital that accepts the plan’s payment terms and agrees to treat you.

 - MSA — Medicare Advantage MSA plans combine a high-deductible insurance plan with a medical savings account that you can use to pay your health care costs.

 - SNP — Special Needs Plans are Medicare Advantage plans designed to provide health insurance to people with special health (C-SNP), financial (D-SNP), or institutional (I-SNP) needs.
 Most SNP plans are HMOs or PPOs, but they can also have PFFS or HMO-POS provider networks and rules.

 How To Join a Medicare Advantage Plan

 If Medicare Advantage sounds like the right option for you, your next step is to speak with a health insurance agent to go over your HMO, PPO, MSA, SNP, PFFS, and Part D plan options.
 An insurance agent can find the plans that offer the extra benefits you want and assist you with questions you have about network providers.

 If you are getting your Medicare benefits for the first time, you can join a Medicare plan when you turn age 65 or on the 25th month of your Social Security Disability Insurance benefits.
-You can change plans, or go back to Original Medicare, during the fall During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
-OEP starts on January 1 and ends on March 31..
+You can change plans, or go back to Original Medicare, during the fall open enrollment period.

 Citations & References: